Check my WWW page for up to date information, you are welcome to send me e-mail.

 Prentice Hall, 1995.
 ISBN: 0-13-726936-6

 Three kinds of supplementary course material are available on the Internet:

 There will be two in-class midterms and a final exam.
 There will be a short quiz at the beginning of class.
 Each quiz will be worth a few points to encourage punctuality, attentiveness, and attendance in class.
 These points will be added to the point total for exams and cannot be made up.
 In addition, we anticipate that there will be several projects.
 The grade for the course will be based 60 percent on the exams, 40 percent on the projects.

-I tend to grade using the entire scale and not just the top end.
-This means that your numeric score may be lower that you are accustomed.
-This does not necessarily mean you are doing badly.
-Your grade is determined mostly by how you do compared to the rest of the class, not by how hard or easy the tests are.
-If there are many students in the class, the average numeric score is roughly equivalent to a B- letter grade.
-Hence, a rough way to tell how you are doing in the class is: above average numeric score means A or B, below average means C or D. The letter grade for the class will be assigned to each student at the end of the semester.
+I tend to grade using the entire numeric scale and not just the top end.
+These scores are not percentages and so your numeric score may be lower that you are accustomed.
+This does not necessarily mean your course grade will be a 'D' or an 'F'.
+Your grade is not determined by how hard or easy the assignments are.
+If there are many students in the class, a normal distribution of scores would be expected, Generally in a large class, I think the average numeric score is roughly equivalent to a B- letter grade.
+In a senior class often an average score will be a B letter grade or betterm and a third of class will get an A letter grade.
+However, occasionally the cutoffs move the other way.
+A rough way to tell how you are doing in the class is: above average numeric score means A or B, below average means C or D. The letter grade for the class will be assigned to each student at the end of the semester.
 Cutoffs based on the weighted sum of these numeric scores will determine the letter grade.
 Sometimes I have to make some very tough choices; invariably someone in the class must receive the highest B, the highest C, etc in the class.
 Your best strategy is to not make it close.

 For each student the numeric scores for the assignments and exams are recorded.
 If you have any question about your standing in the class, or if some score has been recorded wrong, please contact me.